paldhous/ucb/2016/dataviz/md_raw/software_raw.md

 The leading open source Geographic Information System, which we will use to make maps and process geodata.
 Download the latest **standard** version of QGIS and its requirements [from here](http://www.kyngchaos.com/software/qgis/).
 Install GDAL and the Matplotlib Python module before installing QGIS itself.

 ### [R](http://www.r-project.org/) and [R Studio](http://www.rstudio.com/)
 R is a software environment and programming language for statistical computing and graphics.
-Download the latest [package](https://cran.rstudio.com/) for OSX.
+Download the for OSX from [here](https://cran.rstudio.com/).
 R Studio provides a user interface that makes it much easier to use.
 Download the latest free version of RStudio Desktop [from here](http://www.rstudio.com/products/rstudio/download/).

 ### [D3](http://d3js.org/)